Greg A. Harris: Switch pitcher

 A natural right-hander, by 1986 Harris could throw well enough left-handed that he felt he could pitch with either hand in a game, but his team would not allow this, keeping him from being a legitimate ambidextrous major league pitcher.
-Harris wasn't allowed to throw lefty in a regular season game until September 28, 1995, his penultimate game with the Montreal Expos.
+Harris wasn't allowed to throw lefty in a regular season game until September 28, 1995, his penultimate game with the Montreal Expos, while facing his former team, the Cincinnati Reds.
 In the ninth inning, Harris retired Reggie Sanders pitching right-handed, then switched to his left hand for the next two hitters, Hal Morris and Ed Taubensee, who both batted lefty.
 Harris walked Morris but got Taubensee to ground out.
 He then went back to his right hand to retire Bret Boone to end the inning.
 Harris's glove, which was custom built by Mizuno with an extra thumb so that it could be worn on either hand, is now on display at the National Baseball Hall of Fame.

 Personal life

-His son, Greg Harris Jr., was drafted by the Los Angeles Dodgers in the 17th round of the 2013 MLB Draft and was traded to the Tampa Bay Rays in November 2014.
+His son, Greg Harris Jr., was drafted by the Los Angeles Dodgers in the 17th round of the 2013 MLB draft and was traded to the Tampa Bay Rays in November 2014.

 During his career, Harris was often known as Greg A. Harris to differentiate him from fellow pitcher Greg W. Harris, whose career he overlapped.